Vadskye/Rise/docs/standard_effects.md

   * Damage/condition effects should generally have accuracy bonuses instead of damage bonuses

 ## Condition ranks
+Note: This is duplicated in the Metacaster feat.

 * Rank 0
   * Generally do relatively little